-The three-phase instantaneous voltage waveforms at a connection point are close to 50 Hz, for pre- and post-contingent conditions, with voltage waveform distortion within acceptable levels.
+The three-phase instantaneous voltage waveform distortion-s at a connection point should not exceed acceptable planning levels of voltage waveform distortion- are close to 50 Hz, for pre- and post-contingent conditions, with voltage waveform distortion within acceptable levelsconsistent with the planning levels.

-Whether the voltage waveform is 'close' to 50 Hz is assessed with reference to NER Schedule S5.1a.
-Acceptable voltage waveform distortion should be consistent with NER S5.1a.6.
+Whether the voltage waveform is 'close' to 50 HzThis can be is assessed with reference to NER Schedule \$5.1a, and Acceptable voltage waveform distortion should be consistent with NER S5.1a.6.

-TNSPs and DNSPs may already have existing contracts, background harmonics, or power quality limitations which may need to be exempted from compliance with this criterion.
+TNSPs and DNSPs may already have existing contracts, background harmonics, or power quality limitations in the power system which may need to be exempted from compliance with this criterion.
+The intent of this criterion is to assess the interaction between IBRs or between IBRs and other power system components.